 This convenience needs to empower the customer and allow them to borrow 24/7, while also offering a range of repayment options.
 The more flexibility lenders can offer, the more they’ll be able to service the needs of their customers.

 Lenders who make the most of these opportunities and provide a flexible high quality lending experience will be able to charge higher rates and realise greater levels of profitability.

 In the past, it was normal for lenders to use a single loan disbursement banking partner, but this posed several risks.
 If the banking partner experienced issues or scheduled downtime, it meant that their ability to service their customers was compromised.

-Fortunately, now with digital API platforms, lenders can set up multiple accounts with several banking partners, alleviating the impact it poses on the end lending experience.
+Fortunately, with new and easy to integrate API platforms, lenders can set up multiple accounts with several banking partners, alleviating the impact it poses on the end lending experience.

 Lenders who fail to tap into the Instant Economy and adapt will struggle to compete with an increasingly fierce market that’s relentlessly improving the customer experience.

 By ignoring opportunities presented by the Instant Economy, slow moving lenders will struggle to offer a compelling proposition and will be forced to modernise to keep up.

 The lending leaders of the future will embrace these four key areas of the Instant Economy to deliver a world-class customer experience that puts convenience, automation and technology at the forefront of their offering.